 The receipt of a bill of sell may prove useful to the seller, as well, since it contains the personal data and signature of the buyer and details about the sold vehicle.
 For instance, a fully completed bill of sale form can be used as an additional level of protection against liability issues regarding the vehicle, even if transferors are required to notify the state DMV when they sell, trade or donate the motor vehicle.

 Due to these various uses of a simple bill of sale contract in VA, retain a copy after the conclusion of a vehicle sale, regardless of whether you are the buyer or the seller.

 How to Complete a Bill of Sale Form in Virginia

 To correctly complete the Virginia bill of sale template, the legal entities involved in the vehicle sale must ensure they provide several types of information, such as their personal data and specifics about the vehicle that is being sold.
 A prudent step before filling out a generic bill of sale, however, is conducting a vehicle history check for purposes of assessing the vehicle’s financial worth.

-Also, you can easily obtain your VA bill of sale online here.
 The types of information that must generally be included in the form are outlined in the following list: